apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jamie Foxx’s Daughter Corinne Is Engaged To Boyfriend Joseph Hooten**
+**Israel Gaza: Hostages shot by IDF put out 'SOS' sign written with leftover food**

-You can read more about it [here](https://www.huffpost.com/entry/jamie-foxx-daughter-corinne-engaged_n_657f2eb0e4b0e142c0be2e60).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-67745092).

 ## Requirements
 - Python 3.8